neoforged/Documentation/docs/blockentities/container.md

 mob.setDropChance(EquipmentSlot.FEET, 1f);
 ```

+### `InventoryCarrier`

+`InventoryCarrier` is an interface implemented by some living entities, such as villagers.
+It declares a method `#getInventory`, which returns a `SimpleContainer`.
+This interface is used by non-player entities that need an actual inventory instead of just the equipment slots provided by `EquipmentUser`.

 ### `Container`s on `Player`s (Player Inventory)

 The player's inventory is implemented through the `Inventory` class, a class implementing `Container` as well as the `Nameable` interface mentioned earlier.
 An instance of that `Inventory` is then stored as a field named `inventory` on the `Player`, accessible via `Player#getInventory`.
 The inventory can be interacted with like any other container.